Opening the Doors at Seven Grand

 Starting tonight the whiskey emporium is open weekdays at 4pm, Saturdays at 8.
 Closed Sunday.
 They’re also getting set to start doing live music, something I can’t wait to see more of Downtown.

-For more see the piece in this week’s Downtown News .
+For more see .

-1
+Guest 1

 The beautiful building Seven Grand is in was originally built as the corporate headquarters, manufacturing center and flagship store of Brock Jewelry which at the time was the nations largest jeweler.
 Celebrity customers included Mary Pickford.
 Brock Jewelry company seems to have gone under sometime during the Great Depression.
 Sure, Clifford Clinton came along later, basterdised the architecture, and thew a cafeteria on the first floor, Clifton's offices on the third, bakery on the fourth, and a "Soupeasy" in the basement.
 Clinton traveled the world as a missionary and the soup easy which sat just three floor below his feet was not going to be spared of his true love Jesus Christ.
 Alas the "Soupeasy" featured a life sized diorama which took up an entire room and included a very large effigy of Christ himself.
 If they wanted to eat the homeless were apparently forced to hit a button at which point in time a speaker in the Jesus effigy would play and a recording of Cliford Clinton pretending to be Jesus Christ demanding the individual to pray with the bizzare effigy before they were allowed to proceed to the free soup and bread.
 My point in all this?
 I think we should refere to the building as the Brock Jewelry Building rather than the "old Clifton's Silver Spoon building" as everyone does.

-2
+Guest 2

 this will be my neighborhood bar as soon as the Roosevelt opens! cant wait.

-3
+Guest 3

 Giant talking Jesus diorama?
 Cool!